LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 DATA_MODE="syn"
 ```

-You can find more examples of configrations in the `config` folder.
+You can find more examples of configurations in the `config` folder.

 #### Step Three: Report Results